cseshahriar/healthcare-management-system/README.md

 - Django REST Framework with API endpoints and view sets
 - Django-Cors-Headers to work with Cross Origin Resource Sharing in REST API
 - Django-filter for dynamic queryset filtering from url parameters
-- Django-cleanup (auto removal of unused/unlinked files and images)
-- Celery integration using RabbitMQ (can also use Redis)
-- Test Driven Development (TDD on all written codes)
-- Testing using coverage, and linting with flake8
-- GitHub Actions CI, as well as Jenkins CI/CD with Docker
-- Prometheus Monitoring with Model / Middleware metrics
 - ...more features will be added regularly, stay tuned!

 # __Usage:__
-> _This document will be using the following as an input variable: `<variable>`.
-Please input your own value, i.e. `<project_name>` --> My-Project_
+> _Please make sure `git`, `python` and `postgresql` is installed in the system._
 >
-> _Please make sure `git`, `python`, `postgresql` and `rabbitmq` is installed in the system._
->
 > _NOTE for Windows users: Please use `Git Bash` for the following steps_

 1. ### Prepare project directory
-    - Make your project directory (must be the same name as your github repository name)
+    - clone the repository `git clone git@github.com:cseshahriar/patient-management-system.git`
-    - Work from the project directory as current directory using `cd`.
+    - Work from the project directory as current directory using `cd patient-management-system.git`.
     - Create a virtual environment using `python`.
 (Test via `python -V`.
 Must be python 3.6+)
     - `Activate` the virtual environment.
 (Windows: `source venv/Scripts/activate`)
     - Install `Django` using `pip`.